23. The Great Ball at Satan's

 Berlioz’ head on a platter recalls of course the biblical story of Salome who demanded to see the head of John the Baptist on a platter.

-The prince was caught in ambush and killed by the Pechenegs (nomad people from Turkish origin) when he wanted to cross the cataracts near Chortitsa in 972.
-The Primary Chronicle - a Russian manuscript from the 12th century describing the history of the land of Rus in a christian fashion - mentions that Kuriy, the khan of the Pechenegs, made a chalice from his skull.
+The skull being used as a cup recalls the story of the last pagan Russian prince of the land of Rus, Prince Svyatoslav I of Kyiv (942-972), the father of Prince Vladimir Svyatoslav the Great (956-1015) (see Chapter 18).
+The prince was caught in ambush and killed by the Pechenegs, nomad people from Turkish origin, when he wanted to cross the cataracts near Chortitsa in 972.
+The Primary Chronicle, a Russian manuscript from the 12th century describing the history of the land of Rus in a christian fashion, mentions that Kurya, the khan of the Pechenegs, made a chalice from his skull.

 It will be given to each according to his faith